diegoprates/reaction-paymentmethod/README.md

 The first task is to choose a simple, single-word indentifer for your payment method.
-You will use this over and over and having it simple and consistent will make it less easier to keep your package free of bugs.
+You will use this over and over and having it simple and consistent will make it easier to keep your package free of bugs.
 In this project we have chosen the clever name of `generic`.

 ## The Client Side